 Air conditioning and HVAC units don’t last forever -- 12 years is an average lifespan -- and the moment they fail is usually when you need them the most.

 The good news is that not every system malfunction spells total doom.
-Many nuisances are so cheap and easy to fix, you’ll kick yourself for not doing them sooner.
+You may be able to fix the air conditioner easily.

 Possible cause: Often, the most likely culprit is the easiest to remedy: The thermostat isn’t set correctly, or power isn’t reaching the AC unit.

 The fix: Make sure that the thermostat is set to AC or “cool,” that the temperature setting is correct, and that the battery is fresh.
 Second, check the circuit breaker: It could simply be a tripped fuse.